hhat-lang/hhat_lang/docs/index.md

 ## Code Organization

-The code is organized by the development language chosen to develop H-hat, also known as main development language (**MDL**).
-For instance, a `python/` folder will contain `Python` code to make a workable version of H-hat, as a `rust/` folder will contain a respective `Rust` code.
-Each programming language development folder must reproduce the same results regardless the language chosen.
-It means different MDLs will converge on the expected behavior and a H-hat code should work in any of those implementations.

-### Current MDLs

-Some MDLs are being actively developed and have their own branch.
-For example, development branch for `Python` MDL is in [dev/python](https://github.com/hhat-lang/hhat_lang/tree/dev/python), while *in progress* branch should be in `dev/python_impl/[custom_name]`.
-Once stable, their folders should appear in the main branch.

-### How to use H-hat

 !!! note

-    The development is still in alpha phase, but some features are being released in different MDLs to test concepts, functionalities, feasibility and performance.
+    The development is still in alpha phase.

-Each MDL folder (for example `python/`) will contain more information about their implementation as well as how to install and/or start coding with H-hat.
-You may want to look directly into the folder of your preferred (available) programming language.
+The code has been developed in two different development programming languages (DPL) so far: Python (`python/`) and Rust (`rust/`). *Rust is being carried out for further development*.

+Inside each DPL folder there are `README.md` files with information regarding implementation, folder purpose and code organization.

 ### H-hat Heather

 H-hat defines some rules and concepts to its paradigm so programmers can understand how to use it.
-However, it does not explicitly implement a particular syntax or interpreter/JIT/compiler.
+However, it does not explicitly implement a particular syntax or interpreter/JIT/AOT compiler.
 The main idea is to give programmers freedom to develop their own syntax and/or interpreter/compiler versions that are compatible with those rules.

 To showcase some features and present programmers with its paradigm, a *dialect* is developed, called **Heather**.
 It is a simple dialect with simple syntax that can make concrete what programming a H-hat code should/does look like.
-You may find its implementation in some of the MDL folders as `[MDL]/dialects/heather/` (ex: `python/dialects/heather/`).
+You may find its implementation in both DPLs.

 New reference dialects may emerge in the future.

 ## Getting Started

-Finally, you can get started by checking out the [Getting Started page](getting_started.md).
+You can get started by checking out the [Getting Started page](getting_started.md).

 ## License